rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 to a unique string, we can identify a symbol by it's pointer value rather than needing to look up the string itself.

-However, symbols need to be looked up by their string name, and symbol pointers must dereference to find their name string. i.e. a bidirectional mapping of string to pointer and pointer to string.
+However, symbols do need to be discovered by their string name, and symbol pointers must dereference to return their string form. i.e. a we need a bidirectional mapping of string to pointer and pointer to string.

 In our implementation, we use a `HashMap<String, RawPtr<Symbol>>` to map from name strings to symbol pointers, while the `Symbol` object itself points back